When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

 1. The Best of the Best

-Reports have surfaced that reveal many dietary supplements contain poor quality herbs or ingredients that aren’t listed on the label and can be harmful to health.
-Some of these supplements aren’t even using the herb they claim to use at all but instead are supplementing with something else altogether.
+Reports have surfaced that reveal many dietary supplements contain poor-quality herbs or ingredients that aren’t listed on the label and can be harmful to health.
+Some of these supplements don’t even use the herb they claim to use but something else altogether.

-Before you ever put an herbal supplement in or on your body, make sure it’s from high quality herbs (organic, properly harvested and prepared) and from a trusted source.
+Before you ever put an herbal supplement in or on your body, make sure it’s made from high-quality herbs (organic, properly harvested, and prepared) and from a trusted source.
 Learn more about choosing quality herbs and trusted sources here.

 2. The Rule of “Whole”

-Herbs are plants — whole plants.
-These plants are made up of hundreds of chemicals, and as more research is being done on them, we’re beginning to learn how herbs work and how the medicine they hold work in the body to stimulate certain responses in the body.
+Herbs are plants—whole plants.
+These plants are made up of hundreds of chemicals, and as more research is done on them, we’re beginning to learn how herbs work and how the medicine they contain stimulates specific responses in the body.

-Unfortunately the majority of studies done are not on herbs as a whole, but on the individual chemicals that stimulate the desired response in the body.
-We see how a particular plant chemical causes a particular reaction, and that chemical is then extracted from the plant so it can be sold as a supplement that millions of people can take to help themselves in that particular area.
+Unfortunately, the majority of studies are not on herbs as a whole but on the individual chemicals that stimulate the desired response in the body.
+We see how a particular plant chemical causes a particular reaction, which is then extracted from the plant to be sold as a supplement that millions can take to help themselves in that area.

-This my friend is no different than modern medicines.
-In fact, this is how many modern medicines began.
+This, my friend, is no different than modern medicines.
+This is how many modern medications began.

-This method, whether in modern meds or herbal supplements, can cause big problems for our health.
+This method, whether in modern meds or herbal supplements, can cause significant problems for our health.

-When a plant chemical is extracted and used on its own, it doesn’t have the help of the other chemicals that originally accompanied it to act as buffers.
-A chemical alone, even of plant origin, can cause unwanted or harmful effects without the buffering chemicals that were originally found with it in the plant.
+When a plant chemical is extracted and used alone, it doesn’t have the help of the other chemicals that originally accompanied it to act as buffers.
+A chemical alone, even if it is of plant origin, can cause unwanted or harmful effects without the buffering chemicals that were originally found with it in the plant.

-If you want to use herbs safely it’s best to use the whole plant in your preparations so that all they chemicals accompany each other.
-This will help to minimize unwanted side effects and interactions with other herbs/meds you may also be taking.
+If you want to use herbs safely, it’s best to use the whole plant in your preparations so that all the chemicals accompany each other.
+This will help minimize unwanted side effects and interactions with other herbs/medications you may also be taking.

 3. Herb-Drug Interactions

-For many years herbs have been used alone to aid the body in healing, but in the last century, as modern medicine has become mainstream, we’ve seen that herbs and medicines have the ability to interact with each other.
+For many years, herbs have been used alone to aid the body in healing, but in the last century, as modern medicine has become mainstream, we’ve seen that herbs and medicines can interact with each other.

-The Herbal Academy teaches that there are two types interactions that can occur between herbs and drugs.
-Pharmacodynamic and pharmacokinetic.
+The Herbal Academy teaches that there are two types of interactions that can occur between herbs and drugs: pharmacodynamic and pharmacokinetic.

-Pharmacodynamic interactions are where the drug and the plant’s active substances DIRECTLY interact.
-This most commonly happens between herbs and drugs that have the same or opposite effects on the body, and they either work together causing more of the same effect or work against each other.
+Pharmacodynamic interactions are when the drug and the plant’s active substances DIRECTLY interact.
+This most commonly happens between herbs and drugs that have the same or opposite effects on the body.
+They either work together to cause more of the same effect or work against each other.

-Pharmacokinetic interactions are where the way we process the herb or drug (uptake, utilization or availability of the drug) is changed.
-Plants containing tannins, fiber, saponins, resins, and bitters all change the way the body assimilates a drug.
-For example, a plants high in resins tend to bind to other substances in the gut, decreasing their absorption in the body.
-They’re also known to coat the lining of the upper digestive tract which also decreases absorption.
+Pharmacokinetic interactions change how we process the herb or drug (uptake, utilization, or availability of the drug).
+Plants containing tannins, fiber, saponins, resins, and bitters change how the body assimilates a drug.
+For example, plants high in resins tend to bind to other substances in the gut, decreasing their absorption in the body.
+They’re also known to coat the lining of the upper digestive tract, reducing absorption.

 4. Herbal Side Effects & Toxicity